 Holiday entitlement must be taken by the end of the pay year following the pay year in which it is accrued.
 Any holiday not taken in this period will be lost and no payments will be made in lieu.
 Holiday days must be taken in proportion to the number of week/weekend days you work.
 It is not feasible to take off weekends only if you work a mixture of week days and weekends.

 HOLIDAY PAY ON TERMINATION OF EMPLOYMENT

-Should you leave the Company, and holiday taken already exceeds your pro-rata entitlement from 1st April to your termination date, the Company reserves the right to deduct the equivalent sum from any monies owing to you at that time.
+Should you leave the Company, and holiday taken already exceeds your pro-rata entitlement from your last March pay date to your termination date, the Company reserves the right to deduct the equivalent sum from any monies owing to you at that time.

 Should you leave the Company, and holiday taken is less than your entitlement, you will be entitled to payment of any balance outstanding.
 If you fail to give the Company the appropriate notice you will forfeit holiday pay up to the equivalent of the short notice.

 Salaried staff working longer hours than contracted during a busy period, can take time off in lieu at a quieter period, within 2 months, by agreement with Senior Management.

 PREMIUM DAYS (Also known as ‘Customary, Bank or Public’ holidays)

 If a Premium Day falls on your normal working day, it is a legal condition of your employment that you work it if required to do so.
 If employees who do not normally work on that day of the week wish to work on a Premium day, then 4 hour shifts, rather than 8 hour shifts will be implemented.